mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 I mostly prefer pass by reference as it feels easier to read.
 However, there is a difference between pass by pointer and pass by reference.
-When you pass by refernce you gaurantee that an outer scope always passes valid data to the fucntion.
+When you pass by reference you guarantee that an outer scope always passes valid data to the fucntion.
 But when you pass data by pointer you may mean the pointer can be null and the function handles it.